Alice52/diagrams/README.md

-## digrams
+## diagrams

-This repo is for diagram, used in daily
+- This repo is for diagram, used in daily
+- However, the spring diagram will be hold by spring-5.2.x repo.

 ## list